udacity/self-driving-car/challenges/challenge-2/README.md

 ## Final Leaderboard

+Additionally, you may have noticed that Team Autumn, who had the first place submission at the end of the competition period, is not present on the final leaderboard.
+This is due to complications resulting in the inability to replicate their results, precluding them from the prizes in the competition.
+We have included [Jesse Hu's writeup here](https://github.com/udacity/self-driving-car/tree/master/steering-models/community-models/autumn) on his innovative approach to the problem using optical flow computation, along with [another model he submitted](https://github.com/udacity/self-driving-car/tree/master/steering-models/evaluation) in the evaluation section of the repository.

 For reference, an example file filled with '0' for every steering prediction scores 0.20678229236453141.

-Additionally, you may have noticed that Team Autumn, who had the first place submission at the end of the competition period, is not present on the final leaderboard.
-This is due to an Amazon EC2 storage corruption event, and the inability to recover the model for validation purposes.
-While being unable to replicate their results eliminated them from the prizes in the competition, we have included [Jesse Hu's writeup here](https://github.com/udacity/self-driving-car/tree/master/steering-models/community-models/autumn) on his innovative approach to the problem using optical flow computation, along with [another model he submitted](https://github.com/udacity/self-driving-car/tree/master/steering-models/evaluation) in the evaluation section of the repository.

 | Rank | Team Name |   Public Score  |  Private Score  |